ashleydavis/the-data-wrangler-blog/_posts/2018-06-18-introducing-data-forge-plot.markdown

     const indexedDf = chronoOrder.setIndex("timestamp"); // Use the date as the index of the dataframe. const close = indexedDf.getSeries("close"); // Extract the closing price time series.

 Indexing our dataframe serves two purposes.
-Firstly when we plot it a moment the index will automatically serve as the x axis for the chart.
+Firstly when we plot it in a moment the index will automatically serve as the x axis for the chart.
 In addition we need to index to merge data, something we'll need soon.

 Now we are ready to plot our chart.
 Let's plot the closing price time series and render the chart to a PNG file:

     await close.plot().renderImage("./MSFT-close.png");

 The `plot` function returns the plotting API.
 This is a fluent API that we can use to configure the chart.
-In this case we are just using the default chart configuration though and calling `renderImage` to rendering the chart to an image.
+In this case though we are just using the default chart configuration and calling `renderImage` to render the chart to an image.
 Here's one I prepared earlier:

 ![](/content/images/2018/06/MSFT-close.png)

 We called `plot` with no parameters and we didn't have to do any tedious configuration to produce the chart.
 Nice!

-We can make an improvement to this chart though.
+Actually, that's not quite the truth, to render that chart I did make a small tweak.
 When we extacted the *close* series from the dataframe we lost the name of the column.
-That's why the chart has default to *__value__* as the series name.
-Let's correct the chart configuration and render the chart again:
+So I've had to manually set a label for the axis, here's the modified code:

     const plot = close.plot({}, { series: { close: "Microsoft Close" }});
     await plot.renderImage("./MSFT-close.png");

-That looks a bit better:

-TODO: screenshot.

 ### Computing and plotting a simple moving average